 I drew more power into me, feeding off the ley lines the way a plant absorbs light.
 My head pounded, and my legs faltered, but I kept my magic trained on Arin.

 The magic engulfed me, threatened to tear me apart.

 I gritted my teeth and pushed forward with everything I had.

 I struck home.

 Arin’s screams were silenced by the thunder of magic and the quickness of his demise.
 He disappeared in a cloud of dust, disintegrated in an instant.

 Skylar fell to the floor as Arin’s magic disappeared along with his body.
 “Thank you,” he spluttered.

 “Anytime,” I clapped him on the shoulder.
 “Your megalomaniac is my megalomaniac.”

 I meant it too, as a Magicai and a Traveller, I had a duty to protect all worlds from those who would abuse the power of the ley lines, home-grown or otherwise.
 Although, for now, that duty could wait until after I met a dear friend for dinner.

 Like what you’ve read?
-Then check out the complete Relic Guardian series on Amazon!
+Then check out Ancient Magic, the first book in the Relic Guardian series!